Derek Dougan: Chairmanship of Wolves

-In August 1982, he fronted a consortium – funded by Saudi brothers Mahmud and Mohammad Bhatti of the company Allied Properties – that took Wolverhampton Wanderers out of liquidation, beating a rival bid from Doug Ellis.
+In August 1982, with the support of a shareholders’ rebellion against Harry Marshall led by his close friend Wolverhampton insurance-broker Roger Jeffrey Hipkiss, Dougan fronted a consortium (which was funded by the Saudi brothers Mahmud and Mohammad Bhatti of the company Allied Properties) that took Wolverhampton Wanderers out of liquidation, beating a rival bid from Doug Ellis.
 The brothers wanted anonymity, and were only revealed to the public after investigation by journalists.
 He sacked manager Ian Greaves.
 He replaced him with former Wolves teammate Graham Hawkins.
 However, the council rejected planning permission for the club to construct a supermarket, and the Bhattis were unwilling or unable to provide further funding for the club.
 Wolves won promotion out of the Second Division in 1982–83, but were relegated out of the First Division in last place in 1983–84, and Dougan sacked Hawkins and replaced him with Tommy Docherty.
 Dougan resigned mid-season in January 1985 with Wolves going on to suffer a second successive relegation in the 1984–85 season.